TheoLeFur/Easy21/README.md

 # Easy21
 This is an implementation of Easy21 assignment from David Silver's Reinforcement Learning Course.
-We use reinforcement learning techniques to solve the environment induced by the rules of the game
+We use reinforcement learning techniques to solve the environment induced by the rules of the game.
+The game is similar to Blackjack in its rules.